-After a thorough Delta credit card comparison, the Gold Delta SkyMiles card is the best Delta Airlines card because it offers 70,000 miles after spending $2,000 in the first 3 months (limited-time offer, ending 8/3/2022).
+After a thorough Delta credit card comparison, the Gold Delta SkyMiles card is the best Delta Airlines card because it offers 70,000 miles after spending $2,000 in the first 6 months.
 The Gold’s card’s annual fee of $0 intro for the first year ($99 after) is a huge plus, especially if you plan on spending a lot during those first 12 months.

 When comparing Delta credit card offers, it’s important to focus on annual fees, initial bonuses and extra perks.
 That’s where the biggest differences are.